danRalph/AWS-Amplify-React/README.md

 ### Lambda

-The contact form code block, for the Lambda Function:
+The contact form code, for the Lambda Function:

 ```
 const AWS = require('aws-sdk');